 A young couple sit on a couch and talk in a 50's style living room.
 Two older people look at the couple while drinking liquor.

-Danny Gavigan as Nick and Gregory Linington as George in the Ford’s Theatre production of Edward Albee’s Who’s Afraid of Virginia Woolf.
+Maggie Wilder, Danny Gavigan, Gregory Linington and Holly Twyford in Edward Albee’s Who’s Afraid of Virginia Woolf (2017).
 Photo by Scott Suchman.

 Who’s Afraid of Virginia Woolf Teacher Resources